-In Figure \ref{fig:performance_vs_edge_queries}, we show the performance of Algorithms 1 and 2 (PROBE \& SEED) on the University of Pennsylvania Facebook social network.
+Figure \ref{fig:performance_vs_edge_queries} shows the performance of Algorithms~\ref{alg:probe} and \ref{alg:seed} (PROBE \& SEED) on the Penn State Facebook social network.
 Running the PROBE algorithm with higher values of $T$ leads to discovery of more nodes and edges from the social network.
-The top and bottom horizontal axes in Figures \ref{fig:spread_size_vs_nodes_edges_revealed_nrho_10} and \ref{fig:spread_size_vs_nodes_edges_revealed_nrho_100} show the average number of nodes and edges that are revealed in the input for different values of $T$, with $10$ and $100$ initial nodes respectively.
-The vertical axes show the mean spread sizes from seeding the output of Algorithm 2 for each $T$ using $50$ random inputs.
-Recall that each input is a set of $T$ probed samples $\mathcal{G}^{(1)}_{\rho,\epsilon}, \ldots, \mathcal{G}^{(T)}_{\rho,\epsilon}$ that is obtained through Algorithm 1.
-The output performance improves with increasing $T$, since with more nodes and edges that are revealed from the social network, the output seed set can be better optimized; nevertheless, there are diminishing returns to the increasing network information.
-It is worth noting that the randomness in the algorithm output also decreases with the increasing network information in the input.
-There are two sources of randomness in the algorithm's output: $T<\infty$ and $\rho<1$.
-The output variance for large $T$ remains non-vanishing in Figure \ref{fig:spread_size_vs_T_nrho_10}; however, increasing the number of initial nodes, i.e. the size of the sample set $\mathcal{V}_{\rho}$ in Subsection \ref{sec:sampling_nodes}, from $10$ nodes in Figure \ref{fig:spread_size_vs_T_nrho_10} to $100$ nodes in Figure \ref{fig:spread_size_vs_T_nrho_100} allows us to remove the remnant randomness from the algorithm output at large $T$.
+The vertical axes show the mean spread sizes from seeding the output of Algorithm~\ref{alg:seed} for each $T$ using $50$ random inputs.
+Recall that each input is a set of $T$ probed samples $\mathcal{G}^{(1)}_{\rho,\tau}, \ldots, \mathcal{G}^{(T)}_{\rho,\tau}$ that is obtained through Algorithm~\ref{alg:probe}.
+The output performance improves with increasing $T$, since with more nodes and edges revealed, the output seed set can be better optimized; nevertheless, there are diminishing returns to the increasing network information.
+Figure \ref{fig:spread_size_vs_T_nrho_100} shows that we can extract the benefits of complete network information using just $T = 30$ iterations: with enough information, the mean spread size from seeding the output of the algorithm saturates at the complete-information (deterministic) greedy algorithm output, and acquiring more network information does not improve the performance beyond that.